KDE/documentation-develop-kde-org/source/introduction/research.rst

 Still Need Help?
 ----------------

-CFor more information and help you can find us on `Matrix <https://matrix.to/#/#kde_vdg:matrix.org>`_, `IRC <irc://chat.freenode.net/kde-vdg>`_ or
+For more information and help you can find us on `Matrix <https://matrix.to/#/#kde_vdg:matrix.org>`_, `IRC <irc://chat.freenode.net/kde-vdg>`_ or
 `Telegram <https://telegram.me/vdgmainroom>`_